Search

 const messages: { role: "user" | "assistant" | "system"; content: string }[] = history.map(msg => ({

 "You are an AI assistant communicating via SMS.
 Keep your responses concise and under 160 characters.
-Your task is to help the user organize their daily work activities and provide brief, helpful responses.",
+Your task is to h

 const completion = await openai.chat.completions.create({